 However, when you go to the second page of Google for the same keyword, the result below shows.
-As you can tell, Crazy Egg have not optimised this title for search.
+As you can tell, Crazy Egg has not optimised this title for search.
 It is long and goes beyond the viewable range for Google search titles.
 It is not the ideal way you want your titles to be displayed because it reduces your clickthrough rate.

 The best length for titles to be shared on Twitter is between 8-12 words while for Facebook sharing it should be around 12-14 words long.